DC-analysis/dclab/docs/sec_av_feat_plugin.rst

 For specialized applications, the features defined internally in dclab might not be enough to describe certain aspects of your data.
 Plugin features allow you to define a recipe for computing a new feature.
-This new feature is then availablble *automatically* for *every* dataset loaded in dclab.
+This new feature is then available *automatically* for *every* dataset loaded in dclab.

 .. note::